ih1d/thesis/mini-scheme/README.md

 # Mini-Scheme Interpreter

-A minimal Scheme-like interpreter implemented with multiple Haskell effect libraries for comparison.
+A subset of Scheme implemented in Haskell with different effect systems.

 ## Purpose

-This interpreter serves as a testbed for comparing effect system implementations:
+The interpreter is implemented in the following effect systems:

-- **MTL** (monad transformers)
+- **mtl** (monad transformers)
 - **fused-effects**
 - **freer-simple**
 - **polysemy**
 - **effectful**

-The same language semantics are implemented in each library, allowing direct comparison of:
+The purpose is to directly compare:

 - Code ergonomics
 - Performance
 - Expressiveness (especially around effect interaction)

+between the 5 effect systems

 ## Language Features